If you have moved into Greene County; moved within Greene County; or moved from Greene County, PLEASE LET THE ELECTIONS OFFICE KNOW IN WRITING

 Absentee If you are unable to attend your polling place in person on Election Day, you may be eligible to vote by absentee ballot.
 To vote by absentee ballot, a voter must apply to the County Board of Elections for an absentee ballot.
 The County Board of Elections will send a paper absentee ballot to the voter.
 The voter then completes the ballot and returns it to the County Board of Elections.

-Provisional A provisional ballot is used to record a vote when there is some question regarding a voter’s eligibility.
+Provisional A provisional ballot is used to record a vote when there is some question regarding a voterís eligibility.
 You have the right to vote by provisional ballot if ...

-The Election Board will meet in April and October in the Commissioners first floor meeting room, Greene County Office Building.
-Public notification will be made for future meetings of the Election Board.
+The Election Board will meet in April and October immediately following the Salary and Retirement Board meeting (Public Notification will be made prior to meetings of the Election Board meetings).

 Each voting precinct has its own District Board that operates on Election Day.
 Duties pertaining to the Board of Elections include: